 Making Gum Disease Therapy a Priority

 Far too often, the signs and symptoms associated with gum disease are overlooked or avoided.
-Patients who see minimal bleeding or minor redness in their gums might opt to forgo a visit to the dentist office, believing it will magically go away on its own.
+Patients who see minimal bleeding or minor redness in their gums might opt to forgo a visit to the dental office, believing it will magically go away on its own.
 Unfortunately, without gum disease therapy, the problem will only worsen, leading to increased inflammation and infection that can cause bone and tooth loss, as well as other serious health issues.
 Dr. Mark Simeone understands the urgency that comes with periodontal disease, which is why he offers safe and effective methods of treatment to combat the problem and put patients back on a path to better oral health.
 To schedule an appointment with Dr. Simeone for periodontal treatment in Thorndale, PA, call us today.

 Common Signs of Gum Disease

 If you believe you might have gum disease, you will recognize the following symptoms:

 What to Expect During a Periodontal Disease Screening

 During your appointment, your dentist or one of our highly skilled dental hygienists will check your gums to determine if there are any signs of gum disease.
 Using special tools, they will measure the depth of your gum pockets and record the proper score (i.e. 0-4).
 This is known as charting.
 If you fall toward the higher end of the scale (3 or 4), it is likely that further examination will be necessary.

 Once measurements are taken and recorded, Dr. Simeone will evaluate the results to determine if gingivitis is present or periodontitis has set in.
 If gingivitis is the culprit, you will be required to undergo a thorough cleaning and be provided helpful tips to improve your oral hygiene habits at home.
 If followed correctly, you can reverse gingivitis.
 If periodontitis is found to be the reason for your deep pockets, he will likely recommend scaling and root planing.